Yruiz97/devfolio/README.md

 - - Create new project — Hit Enter.
 - - Your project name: — We can name it whatever we would like.
 Let's “Portfolio Sanity Data" for this project.
 - - Use the default dataset configuration? — The default dataset configuration has a public dataset named “production”, let's stick with that.
 So type in “Y” and hit Enter.
 - - Project output path: — This will show us the path where our sanity project will live.
-The path should show the path that leads to this: /developerFolio/portfoliosanitydata.
+The path should show the path that leads to this: /Portfolio/sanitydata.
 Hit Enter.
 - - Select project template: — Here we are going to choose “Movies (schema + Sample data)”.
 Using the arrow keys, navigate to that so it’s showing blue.
 Hit Enter once there.
 Success!
 - - Now Replace `schemas` folder with the folder from my repository
-- Run Sanity Studio in the browser, first navigate to sanity project : `cd portfoliosanitydata`
+- Run Sanity Studio in the browser, first navigate to sanity project : `cd sanitydata`
 - Run: `sanity start`
 - Visit  [localhost:3333](http://localhost:3333/) to view live studio and add your data